A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 \subsection{Transferability}

-The training process has reached convergence, when the epsilon value stays in a lower level, indicating its capability to make real-time decisions through the ANN.
+The training process has reached convergence, when the epsilon value stays at a lower level, indicating its capability to make real-time decisions through the ANN.
 To assess the agent's online performance, a new environment was created using the data from the first day of the real-world flood event, namely July 20.
 The new environment features an unnoticed demand distribution and passengers' waiting tolerance based on real-world records.
 The agent's objective is to mitigate the consequences of the Zhengzhou flood at the Xi'an station by using at most 60\% capacity.
-The agent was applied iteratively in this new environment for 1000 simulations, without any learning or updating of the ANN weights, to simulate an online usage scenario.
+The agent was applied repeatedly in this new environment for 1000 simulations, without any learning or updating of the ANN weights, to simulate an online testing scenario.
 The goal was to statistically analyze the agent's performance in this novel environment, which presented a total demand of 2787, 1.5 times higher than that of the training environment.
-All other settings remain the same as during offline training, including a fixed epsilon value of 0.2.
-This ensures consistency in the agent's behavior and decision-making process during online usage.
+All other settings remain the same as during offline training, including a fixed epsilon value of 0.1 for both upper- and lower-level agent.